snpdev/demok8s/README.md

     virulent-dragon-traefik-dashboard   ClusterIP      10.0.33.244   <none>        80/TCP                       18s

 >Note down the External-IP of Public Load Balancer.\
-If you've public domain, you may setup A record to point to this IP e.g. demok8s.example.com.
+If you have a public domain, you may set up an A record to point to this IP e.g. demok8s.example.com.
 Accessing this will show you the dashboard of traefik.
-If not, please edit hosts file and add example domain pointing to LoadBalancer External IP:
+If not, please edit your local hosts file and add example domain pointing to LoadBalancer External IP:

     On Windows: notepad c:\windows\system32\drivers\etc\hosts
     On Linux: vim /etc/hosts